Grazulex/laravel-turbomaker/SOCIAL_MEDIA_TEMPLATES.md

 ```
 The Laravel community continues to amaze me!

-Just discovered Laravel Devtoolbox - a Swiss-army knife CLI tool that helps you scan, inspect, debug, and explore every aspect of your Laravel application.
+Just discovered Laravel Turbomaker - a Swiss-army knife CLI tool that helps you scan, inspect, debug, and explore every aspect of your Laravel application.

 Features like deep project scanning and dead code detection are game-changers for maintaining clean application architecture.